-Philosopher Adrienne Martin to Join CMC in fall
+Philosopher Adrienne Martin joins CMC this fall

 The Claremont McKenna College philosophy department has announced that Adrienne Martin, currently on the faculty at the University of Pennsylvania, will join CMC this fall as the first occupant of the Akshata Murty ’02 and Rishi Sunak Professorship of Philosophy, Politics and Economics, and George R. Roberts Fellow.